 International Students - The English proficiency requirement is IELTS 6.0 with no band lower than 5.0; or TOEFL iBT 79 with no sections lower than 16.
 Students may have the English condition waived if they have graduated from a recognized (Canadian, USA, British, Australian, etc.) college or university where classes are conducted in the English language.

-Gives graduates three semesters to hone their skills in international trade and international business management.
+Students have three semesters to hone their skillss to hone their skills in international trade and international business management.